top of page

 Adelboden Alpine Ski World Cup Races Preview

-The Alpine Ski World Cup Adelboden on the Chuenisbärgli Mountain will take place on Saturday with the Giant Slalom and on Sunday with the Slalom.
-The event is officially recognised as one of the "Swiss Top Sport" events, and one of Switzerland's fourteen foremost sporting attractions.
-Adelboden is also part of the the Club 5+ Alpine Classics, a union of the leading alpine ski race organizers from all over the world.
-It was founded 1988 upon an idea of worldcup founder and sports journalist Serge Lang.
-Charter members had been the "Five Downhill classic sites in the Alps", Gardena/Gröden (ITA), Garmisch (GER), Kitzbühel (AUT), Wengen (SUI), Val d’Isere (FRA).
+The Alpine Ski World Cup in Adelboden, on the Chuenisbärgli Mountain, will take place on Saturday with the Giant Slalom and on Sunday with the Slalom.
+The event is officially recognized as one of the "Swiss Top Sport" events and one of Switzerland's fourteen foremost sporting attractions.
+Adelboden is also part of the Club 5+ Alpine Classics, a union of the leading alpine ski race organizers worldwide.
+It was founded in 1988, based on the idea of Serge Lang, the founder of the World Cup and a sports journalist.
+Charter members had been the "Five Downhill classic sites in the Alps": Gardena/Gröden (ITA), Garmisch (GER), Kitzbühel (AUT), Wengen (SUI), Val d’Isere (FRA).

 Racecourse facts: